 Before diving into our top picks, it’s essential to understand the features that determine a monitor’s performance and suitability for your needs.

-1. Refresh Rate
+Refresh Rate

 The refresh rate refers to how many times the screen updates its image per second.
-Measured in Hertz (Hz), a higher refresh rate reduces lag and ensures smoother visuals—especially important for gamers.
+Measured in Hertz (Hz), a higher refresh rate reduces lag and ensures smoother visuals, especially important for gamers.
 For most gaming monitors, 144 Hz is considered the sweet spot.
-However, it’s important to note that the refresh rate is only as good as your computer’s capability to output frames per second (FPS).
+However, it’s important to know that the refresh rate is only as good as your computer’s capability to output frames per second (FPS).
+We’ll talk more about these in the limitations section below but to keep it short, a monitor with a high refresh rate won’t improve performance if your PC can’t keep up.
+Before purchasing, determine your PC’s FPS output and choose a monitor that matches or slightly exceeds it.

 Resolution impacts both image clarity and performance.
 Higher resolutions like 3440×1440 offer sharper visuals but can demand more from your GPU, potentially lowering FPS.
 For competitive online gaming, a lower resolution like 1080p might be preferable due to its lighter load on your system.
 However, larger screen sizes benefit from higher resolutions to avoid pixelation and maintain image quality.

 The two main types of panels are VA (Vertical Alignment) and IPS (In-Plane Switching).
 VA panels offer better contrast and deeper blacks, while IPS panels deliver superior color accuracy and wider viewing angles.
 Your choice depends on whether you prioritize vibrant colors or higher contrast.
+Let’s now check out our list below.

-Top 5 Mid-Range Gaming Monitors Comparison Table
+Top 5 Ultrawide Monitors Comparison Table

 The Best Budget Ultrawide Monitors